stratapp/stratapp-website/_blog/atlassian-thought-of-it-stratapp-s-done-it-social-with-structure.md

 _Example #1_

-_I’ve been away for 72hrs.
+_I’ve been away for 72 hours.
 What strategy related questions have been asked, and what decisions or approvals have been made, whilst I was away?
-Great, now let’s narrow that down further to the strategy aspects I own or am involved in._
+Great, now let’s narrow that down further to only the strategy aspects I own or am directly involved in._

 _Example #2_